sciunto-org/python-bibtexparser/docs/source/quickstart.rst

     # }

 As you can see, the content (besides some white-spacing and other layout) is identical to the original string.
-Same as the parser, the writer can be configured to your needs, but also by creating a custom writer instance.
+Naturally, the writer can be configured to your needs.
+For more information on that, see :ref:`the customization documentation <customizing>`.
-For a detailed description of the writer, see the corresponding section of the docs.